 A professional residence life staff member is on call on a 24/7 basis and are on rotating weeks.
 They can be contacted through Public Safety or your Community Advisor.

 Pets are not allowed in the residence halls with the exception of fish.
 Prior approval from the roommate is required.
 The size of the fish tank is limited to 10 gallons.
 There is only one fish tank allowed per resident.
 See also “Pets on Campus” under Facilities.
-If you need a service animal please see Disability Services and Accommodations.
+If you need a service animal or an emotional support animal please see Disability Services and Accommodations.

 While the University recognizes students’ rights to privacy in their rooms and with respect to personal effects, students should be aware that there are circumstances when authorized University representatives may, without specific consent, enter their rooms unannounced and/or check for conditions or articles of concern, even in closed spaces.
 Room entry may occur for purposes of housekeeping, repairs and maintenance; when there is reasonable basis for legitimate concern about the health, welfare, or safety of the room occupants or other persons; or when there is reasonable basis to believe that there may be a violation of University policies, rules or regulations.
 An inspection or search of closed spaces may occur when there is a reasonable basis, either existing beforehand or resulting from room entry, to justify the inspection or search because of legitimate concern about the health, welfare or safety of room occupants or other persons.